UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 Note: SD cards in environments with elevated radiation levels may degrade more quickly.
 Therefore, it's recommended to proactively replace the SD card annually with a suitable and supported type.
 For information on availability and the correct type of card, contact technical support.

-Note 2: The presence and recording of an SD card in LABDOS01 can cause variable deadtime, depending on the condition of the SD card and filesystem.
-This deadtime can be as long as one second.
-To minimize deadtime, remove the SD card and log data externally via data stream (USB/UART).
+Note 2: The presence and recording of an SD card in LABDOS01 can cause variable dead time, depending on the condition of the SD card and filesystem.
+This dead time can be as long as one second.
+To minimize dead time, remove the SD card and log data externally via data stream (USB/UART).
 This method ensures more continuous data capture with reduced interruptions, making it more suitable for applications where minimizing of deadtime is critical.

 ## Maintenance
-### Basic Maintenance
+### Minimal Maintenance
 The LABDOS01 is a low-maintenance device, requiring minimal upkeep when operated within its specified conditions.
 Adhering to its operational guidelines ensures reliable performance without the need for special maintenance routines.

 SD Card: The only consumable component in the detector is the SD card, which is used for data storage.
 Described in the section above.
 Regular replacements of the SD card are essential for maintaining the detector's efficiency and reliability.

-### Advanced Maintenance

-#### Firmware Update
+### Firmware Update

 **Updating Process**